This section doesn’t currently include any content. Add content to this section using the sidebar.

 No matter how you take the exam, your success starts with preparation:

-Review your notes and materials — especially water chemistry formulas, safety guidelines, and any topics you found tricky during class.
+• Review your notes and materials — especially your textbook, water chemistry formulas, safety guidelines, and any topics you found tricky during class.
+The textbook is an essential resource for both studying and as a quick reference during the exam.
 If you’re still wondering about overall difficulty, read Is the CPO Exam Hard?
 What You Need to Know to Pass with Confidence.

 For more pre-test strategies, see our Top 10 Tips to Pass the CPO Exam on Your First Try.